JoeCars/nouncil-gov/readme.md

 To be eligible for membership in Nouncil an individual must demonstrate a track record of Nounish Building.

 ### New Members:
 New members can join the Nouncil Discussion Channel at any time and engage in (respectful) dialog and discussion.

-To apply to be a voting Nouncillor fill out the form at: https://form.addressform.io/f/nouncil-apply-for-membership

-Once a Month on the 1st of the month, the Nouncil will discuss the Current Waiting list and vote to add eligible new members.
+To join Nouncil you must head to Nouncil Discord and, in the #nouncil-apply chanel, ask to join Nouncil.
+Please include a summary of your Nounish activities and any relevant social media links.

+Any Nouncillor can put an application up to vote using the command `/nerman create-poll` in #nouncil-votes.
+Nomination polls must clearly state who is applying, tag them, and link to their application message.

+When voting on a new member Nouncillors should evaluate the application on the following criteria:
+-Are they a Nounish builder?
+-Have they shipped or worked on any Nounish projects/products?
+-Do they have a track record of execution?
+-Are they a unique person and not an alt account for any existing Nouncillor?

 ### Removal of Members:
 Should it be appropriate to remove a member of the Nouncil due to behavior unbecoming a Nouncillor, or project termination, any 2 members of the Nouncil can suggest the removal of said member, which will then be put to a binding Nouncil vote.
 Removing a Nouncillor requires a majority decision (> 51% of Nouncillors)